Alice Blue Home

 Open Interest Vs Volume

-The main difference between Open Interest and Volume is that Open Interest refers to the total number of outstanding contracts in the market, while Volume measures the number of contracts traded during a specific period.
+The main difference between Open Interest and Volume is that Open Interest reflects the total outstanding contracts in the market, while Volume represents the number of contracts traded during a specific period, indicating market activity and liquidity in trading sessions.

 What Is Open Interest?

-Open Interest is the total number of outstanding or open contracts in a derivatives market, such as futures or options, that have not been settled or closed.
-It reflects the amount of activity and liquidity in the market.
+Open Interest refers to the total number of outstanding derivative contracts, such as futures or options, that have not been settled or closed.
+It reflects the market’s activity and the level of investor interest in a specific contract.

 Alice Blue Image